codersultan/codersultan/README.md

 ## Hi, I'm Kalimi Sultan 👋
 #### 👨‍💻 Web Developer

 I'm a Front-End Developer, WordPress & Webflow Expert who has worked in different marketplaces since 2020.
-I've collaborated with more than 100 clients to build their business websites, e-commerce stores, or web apps.
+I've collaborated with more than 100+ clients to build their business websites, e-commerce stores, or web apps.
-Passionate to learn & share knowladge.
+I love to learn & share knowladge on YouTube.

 ## 👨‍🎓 Skills & Experience:
 ### Front End Development: